Wheel Throwing Practice Workshop Build Your Skills

 What you'll get

-Take your unfired pieces home with you and in a few weeks get them fired.
-I will recommend a good place for you where you can get them fired.
+• Take your unfired pieces home with you and, after a few weeks of drying, get them fired.
+I will recommend a good place where you can get them fired

 Knowledge required